Cancer: More and more young people are becoming ill

 Higher cancer rates in developed countries

 The more developed a country is, the higher the cancer rate among those under 50, the study found.
-This could suggest that richer countries with better health systems detect cancer earlier.
+This might suggest that richer countries with better health systems detect cancer earlier.
 But only a few countries screen people under 50 for certain types of cancer, the researchers said.

 1711533330